-PAYMENTS BY THE FUNDS OR THE ADVISER TO FINANCIAL INTERMEDIARIES financial planners, retirement plan administrators, insurance companies, and any other institution having a service, administration, or any similar arrangement with the Funds, their service providers or their respective affiliates.
+PAYMENTS BY THE FUNDS OR THE ADVISER TO FINANCIAL INTERMEDIARIES

+The Funds and/or the Adviser may compensate financial intermediaries for providing a variety of services to the Funds and/or their shareholders.
+Financial intermediaries include affiliated or unaffiliated brokers, dealers, banks (including bank trust departments), trust companies, registered investment advisers, financial planners, retirement plan administrators, insurance companies, and other institutions having a service, administration, or any similar arrangement with the Funds, their service providers or their respective affiliates.
 This section briefly describes how financial intermediaries may be paid for providing services.
 For more information, please see "Payments by the Funds or the Adviser to Financial Intermediaries" in the SAI.